 Even scientists do not have agreement on what an “observation” really is.
 Some contend that it is a conscious observation; others claim that consciousness has nothing to do with it — that it is “interference” from the environment that is what causes a quantum state to “decohere” into a “macroscopic” state — turning an object from a “quantum object” into just a plain old ordinary object like we are all familiar with.

 But that view confuses two separate phenomena: collapse and decoherence.
 A quantum state “collapse” is really a transition to another quantum state, by the action of an observer.
 For example, suppose that a particle is in a superposition of two states: one state with spin “up” and the other state with spin “down”.
 If the particle passes through a magnetic field, then at some point it will interact with a photon (because a magnetic field is a manifestation of the electromagnetic force, for which photons are the conveyer of the force).
-To an observer, the interaction will cause the particle to “choose” an up or down state, and so from that moment on, the photon will be in a single state of up or down.
+To an observer, the interaction will cause the particle to “choose” an up or down state, and so from that moment on, the particle will be in a single state of up or down.
 Thus, its superposition “collapsed”, but this was really just the transition from one quantum state to another.
 Yet if there was no observer recording the choice of the particle, the particle will still be in a superposition state, but now involving the magnetic field.

 In contrast, if a particle that is in a known quantum state is subject to interference, say by collision with a random gas molecule, the state of the particle will become indeterminate.
 In fact, its state explodes — physicists say that it “decoheres” — the state of the combined system takes on a vast number of possible values, making it essentially unknowable.
 In that case, the particle has been subsumed into the macroscopic state of the gas to which the gas molecule belongs.